 TAG Oil's enhanced recovery waterflood project commenced on September 21, 2016, at the Cheal B-Site Mt.
 Messenger pool, which was identified as the first phase of a larger waterflood project within the Cheal Oil and Gas Field.
 The Cheal-B3 well was successfully completed as a down dip injection well to provide pressure support to the main Cheal B-Site Mt.
 Messenger pool.
-This well has been continually injecting approximately 900 bbl/d of water.
-The pressure response in the reservoir is being monitored closely with the anticipation that the wells may experience a positive production rate impact from the waterflood program.
+During the fourth quarter of fiscal 2017, execution of the second phase of the enhanced recovery waterflood project at the Cheal East Permit commenced by converting the Cheal-E7 well into a water injection well.
+Pressure readings in the Cheal-E1 and E6 wells confirm effectiveness from the waterflood at the pool.
+The Cheal A-Site Mt.
+Messenger pool waterflood project, TAG Oil's third in New Zealand, commenced in July 2017 with water injection via the Cheal-A2ST1 well.

 On June 6, 2016, TAG Oil announced that it had acquired a 70% working interest and operatorship of the Puka Permit, which is located to the east of the Cheal Permit.
 Three wells have been drilled since the Puka Permit was discovered in 2012, with the Puka-1 and Puka-2 wells producing 100 bbl/d from the Mt.
 Messenger formation before being shut-in due to low oil prices and down hole mechanical issues.
-TAG Oil and its joint venture partner, Melbana Energy Ltd. (30% interest in Puka Permit), have approved drilling of the Pukatea-1 well from the Puka Permit's existing production pad, which is planned to commence in the third or fourth quarter of fiscal 2018.
-The Pukatea-1 well will target the deep Tikorangi Limestone formation, which is adjacent to the producing Waihapa and Ngaere oil fields, and is proximal to existing infrastructure and several low-cost alternative development paths.
+TAG Oil's joint venture partner, Melbana Energy Ltd., holds a 30% interest in the Puka Permit.